 Sitting opposite the town of Vila Franca do Campo is the beautiful islet formed as a result of a crater of an ancient submerged volcano.
 At approximately 300 metres in length, this is the smallest islet I’ve ever seen!

 It’s enclosed bay makes it the ideal spot for swimming and snorkeling.
-During the summer months the islet can be reach by a regular boat connection from the Vila Franca marina.
+During the summer months, the islet can be reached by a regular boat connection from the Vila Franca marina.
 Get your tickets online.